sixeyed/docker-networking-workshop/swarm.md

 ...
 ```

-The `ID` and `NODE` values might be different in your output.
-The important thing to note is that every node is running at least one replica, which means multiple containers across the swarm, all connected to the same overlay network.
+The `ID` and `NODE` values will be different in your output.
+The important thing to note is that every Linux node is running at least one replica, which means multiple containers across the swarm, all connected to the same overlay network.

 Now that all the nodes are running tasks on the "overnet" network, you will be able to see that network from every node.
 Connect to **worker2** and verify that by running `docker network ls` and filtering for overlay networks: